 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 5.1 Level of effort to identify all production locations Advanced Any improvements to supply chains require member companies to first know all of their production locations.
 Supplier information provided by member company.
 Financial records of previous financial year.
 Documented efforts by member company to update supplier information from its monitoring activities.
-6 6 -2
+0 6 -2

 Comment: BP has a designated person who keeps the supplier register updated.
 The staff of Purchasing/Sustainability, Production, Planning and travelling staff is made aware who the suppliers are and their locations.
 BP uses its supplier register and FWF Database to identify suppliers and update supplier information.
 Production locations are frequently visited during production to check on quality and whether production actually takes place in the agreed production location.
-After an FWF audit, BP has identified homebased workers in Turkey and is working towards a solution.